ci-group/revolve/experiments/bo_learner/GridSearch manual.md

 }
 ```

 What happens is that all the parameters in the yaml-file (my_yaml_path + base_model) are used as default for the manager, unless changed here.
-So, at `search_space` we declare that we want to iterate over the 'init_method' and 'signal_factor' parameters corresponding to the yaml-file.
+So, at `search_space` we declare that we want to iterate over the `init_method` and `signal_factor` parameters corresponding to the yaml-file.
 Note that this yaml-file will also contain what brain to use (from which it inherits the parameters).

 Search space parameters always need to be entered in a list (as we iterate over elements).
 From the search_space provided, we take every combination, and perform experiments for it.
 In this exapmle, we therefore have len(init_method)*len(signal_fator) = 10 experiments.
 Each experiment is repeated n_runs = 10 number of times, resulting in 200 runs (and with that 200 gzserver instances) to be performed.